vanegoo/cool/README.md

 # Coolguy_basic_extension

 Coolguy basic extension for Makecode.
+It's micro:bit extension board, which include basic and advanced functionalities like battery module, two DC motor drivers and 5V IO interfaces.
+What's more the inteface is RJ11 based, it's easy to connect by students and teachers.
+It can plug Ultrasonic distance module, RGB module and etc, see below for detail.

 ## Feature